warner/petmail/docs/invitations.md

 # Invitations

-Petmail nodes learn about each other through `Invitations`.
+Petmail agents learn about each other through `Invitations`.
 Each invitation creates a pair-wise connection between the two nodes: an entry is added to each node's addressbook, pointing to the other node.
-These entries enable secure communication with the other node, and by extension, the human who owns that node.
+These entries enable secure communication with the other agent, and by extension, the human who owns that node/agent.

 `Invitation Codes` are short strings that deliver the invitation.
 They come in two forms: randomly-generated, and shared code-phrases.
 Regardless of how